mvolkmann/blog/src/smalltalk.md

   - Schools generally don't teach it.
   - Few jobs using it are available.
-  - IT press doesn't talk about it.
+  - IT press rarely talks about it.
   - It's difficult to convince others to use it.

 - Help is limited.